Copyright © 2018 Eastshore Music, Inc

 Drew Loeffler (ASCAP) - Trumpet, Arranger/Composer, Clinician - Equally at home performing jazz and classical, Drew released a solo project in 2000, Festive Music for Trumpet and Organ.
 On this CD, he wrote all the arrangements and recorded, mixed, and mastered the final product.

-Drew is the principal trumpet player with the Lake Murray Symphony Orchestra.
-In addition, he performs with the Lake Murray Chamber Orchestra as the principal trumpet, soloist and arranger.
+Drew was the principal trumpet player with the Lake Murray Symphony Orchestra.
+In addition, he performed with the Lake Murray Chamber Orchestra as the principal trumpet, soloist and arranger.

 As a band leader, Drew has taken over the position of musical director of the Capital City Big Band after Roger Pemberton stepped down to pursue other performing interests.
-The CCBB performs throughout South Carolina mainly as a community service project, but also plays professionally for other venues.
+The CCBB performs throughout South Carolina doing both community service projects and in professional venues.
 With this band, Drew is one of 3 composer/arrangers in the organization.

 Drew is an active private trumpet teacher, composer, arranger and clinician in South Carolina and Georgia.

 Teachers Drew has studied under include, Scott Schesta, Dave Detwiler, Dennis Edelbrock, Kim Dunnick and Herb Mueller.
 He completed a Master's Degree at the University of South Carolina where he was a student of Dr. Keith Amstutz and Bert Ligon.
-Currently, he is the band director at Cardinal Newman School (high and middle schools) and at St. Joseph Elementary School.
-Drew's love of teaching has also afforded him the opportunity to be an adjunct professor at both the University of South Carolina and Claflin University in Orangeburg, SC.
+Before relocating to Anchorage, Alaska, Drew was the Director of Music at Cardinal Newman School (high and middle schools) where he taught instrumental music, vocal choirs, guitar, theory, jazz history, and music appreciation.
+He also started the elementary instrumental music program at St. Joseph Elementary School.
+Drew's love of teaching has also afforded him the opportunity to be an adjunct professor at the University of South Carolina, Claflin University, and Benedict College.

 You may contact Drew at Eastshore Music with questions regarding performance, teaching, and clinics.
 Please reference Drew in the subject or body of your email.